Prevention & Support

 This program is not appropriate for individuals in recovery with less than six months of continuous sobriety from alcohol and other drugs.

 Are You Concerned?
 How to Help Someone With a Substance Problem

-- Impact of substance abuse on family and friends
+- Impact on family and friends

 Be Prepared: Substance Abuse Education Classes for Parents and Teens

 Preparing your child for high school or college life can be stressful.
 This interactive class will educate parents and teens ages 13-18 about the reality of today’s teen alcohol and drug use and discuss how to handle issues or concerns.
 This candid session is designed to provide valuable information and prevention strategies for both parents and teens before there is a serious problem.